 We started to get really serious about reaching Financial Independence in early 2016.
 We soon realised that the “traditional” path to Financial Independence would take us more time than we were willing to sacrifice.
 On top of that, we are not planning to retire from work completely; we just wanted to retire from the rat race.
 Once we took this into consideration it became clear that we don’t have to wait until we reach our FIRE number.
-This is why we came up with the concept of Flamingo FI – it gets us out of the rat race in just a few years and we will still get to FI eventually.
+This is why we came up with the concept of Flamingo FI – it got us out of the rat race in just a few years and we will still get to FI eventually.

 Our plan is – obviously – to follow the four lifestyle phases of Flamingo FI:

 Phase 1 – Accumulation:

 The goal of Project 1000 was to complete this phase by early 2021 – around 5 years from when we started getting serious about FI.
 In order to reach Flamingo FI saved 12.5x our Future Annual Living Expenses:

 Phase 2 – Semi-Retirement (our current phase)

-We will stay in this phase until our nest egg we accumulated in phase 1 has doubled.
+We will stay in phase 2 until our nest egg we accumulated in phase 1 has doubled.
 At this point, we will have reached FIRE and could choose to stop working altogether, but we think that’s unlikely.